Law of Contracts

 - Present and critically discuss the content of legal rules, answer essay questions on the evolution of the law of contract and assess the state of the law.

-In order to successfully complete the course the student needs to demonstrate knowledge of the main areas of the course through the presentation of caselaw and statute and show skill in answering problem questions in identifying the relevant law and applying it to the facts in reaching a sensible conclusion.
+In order to successfully complete the module the student needs to demonstrate knowledge of the main areas of the course through the presentation of caselaw and statute and show skill in answering problem questions in identifying the relevant law and applying it to the facts in reaching a sensible conclusion.